 Specialist lenders are still subject to the same rules as high-street banks under the Financial Conduct Authority (FCA) and Mortgage Market Review (MMR) introduced in 2014.
 This means any potential borrowers are stress tested 3-4 percentage points above the lender’s standard variable rate (SVR) to see if they can afford repayments if interest rates were to rise.
 Together with manual underwriting, this ensures the borrower is safe to lend to.

-Even if you have faced a county court judgement (CCJ), rent arrears, or bankruptcy, these are usually one-off and explainable events and although a Lender takes them into consideration it will not put off all lenders lending to you.
+Even if you have poor or bad credit, have been faced a county court judgement (CCJ), rent arrears, or bankruptcy, these are usually one-off and explainable events and although a Lender takes them into consideration it will not put off all lenders lending to you.
 Just because something like this happened once, does not make you a repeat offender and providing you have demonstrated a commitment to improving your financial position this past incident will not bar you from securing a mortgage – but it may mean we need to different assessment routes.